cosmos/cosmos-sdk/docs/interfaces/query-lifecycle.md

 #### Query Route Creation

 Important to note is that there will never be a "query" object created for `Query`; the SDK actually takes a simpler approach.
 Instead of an object, all the full-node needs to process a query is its `route` which specifies exactly which module to route the query to and the name of this query type.
-The `route` will be passed to the application baseapp, then module, then [querier](../building-modules/querier.md), and each will understand the `route` and pass it to the appropriate next step. [baseapp](../core/baseapp.md#query-routing) will understand this query to be a `custom` query in the module `staking`, and the `staking` module querier supports the type `QueryDelegatorDelegations`.
+The `route` will be passed to the application `baseapp`, then module, then [querier](../building-modules/querier.md), and each will understand the `route` and pass it to the appropriate next step. [`baseapp`](../core/baseapp.md#query-routing) will understand this query to be a `custom` query in the module `staking`, and the `staking` module querier supports the type `QueryDelegatorDelegations`.
 Thus, the route will be `"custom/staking/delegatorDelegations"`.

 Here is what the code looks like: